ycm-core/YouCompleteMe/CONTRIBUTING.md

 Here are the things you should do when creating an issue:

-1. **Write a step-by-step sequence of steps that repeatedly reproduce your issue.** If we can't reproduce the issue, then we can't fix it.
+1. **Write a step-by-step procedure that when performed repeatedly reproduces your issue.** If we can't reproduce the issue, then we can't fix it.
 It's that simple.
 2. **Create a test case for your issue**.
 This is critical.
 Don't talk about how "when I have X in my file" or similar, _create a file with X in it_ and put the contents inside code blocks in your issue description.
 Try to make this